Skip to content ↓

 Caption:

-Amy Smith (center), professor of mechanical engineering at MIT and founder of the MIT D-Lab, and Michael Tarkanian, professor of materials science and engineering, lead a Machine Elements and Advanced Design training for ASPIRE at UVG's makerspace D-Hive.
+Amy Smith (center), senior lecturer of mechanical engineering at MIT and founding director of MIT D-Lab, and Michael Tarkanian, professor of materials science and engineering, lead a Machine Elements and Advanced Design training for ASPIRE at UVG's makerspace D-Hive.

 Credits: